GCTC-NTGC/gc-digital-talent/apps/e2e/cypress/README.md

   - general work-arounds
     - using `cy.request()` instead of `cy.visit()`
     - set `chromeWebSecurity:false` in `cypress.config.ts` (still has caveats, and
-      mitigation only works for Chrome browser)
+      mitigation only works for Chromium-based browsers)
       - with the above change, our Laravel API app will unfortunately become suspicious of Cypress, and its default security policies cause other issues with session cookies.
 To resolve, you'll want to set these